A Prairie HomeKit Companion: What’s Coming in iOS 11

 To grow the ecosystem, Apple is changing its policies to eliminate the need for special HomeKit-specific chips that increased cost and complexity.
 Instead, manufacturers will be able to implement HomeKit authentication in software.

 This means manufacturers can add HomeKit support to existing devices on the market, without needing to update their hardware.
-That’s why Belkin announced that it is adding HomeKit support to its line of Wemo home automation products (see “Belkin Adding HomeKit Support to Wemo,” 18 May 2017), and Google-owned Nest is considering HomeKit support.
+That’s why Belkin announced that it’s adding HomeKit support to its line of Wemo home automation products (see “Belkin Adding HomeKit Support to Wemo,” 18 May 2017), and Google-owned Nest is considering HomeKit support.

 Manufacturers must still submit devices to Apple for testing, but Apple is adding more automated certification tools and opening more labs around the world to streamline that process.